 But in our case, it is a flow, i.e. we become more energetic after the strike or sparring because as energy flows out, fresh energy flows in.
 As the out-flow is vigorous as in a strike or sparring, it enlarges the flow, which results in more energy flowing in than flowing out.
 Hence, we end up with more energy than before the strike or sparring.

 I also related this to economic life.
 For most other people, when they spend some money beyond their normal level, they end up with less money.
 But for us, when we spend some money beyond our normal level, we activate a larger flow.
 Initially we have less money.
 But soon more money flows in.

 For example, if our students earns 3000 per month and spends 2800, he saves 200 per month.
 He will continue earning 3000 and saving 200 every month if he maintains his normal expenditure.

-But if for some reasons he increases his monthly expenditure to 3500 per month, initially he may have to borrow money from somewhere.
+If for some reasons he increases his expenditure to 3500 per month.
+Initially he may have to borrow money from somewhere.
 But eventually he will earn 4000 per month and saves 500.